zalenix/portaldocs/portal-sdk/generated/top-extensions-production-ready-metrics.md

 <a name="production-ready-metrics-and-quality-metrics-localization"></a>
 ### Localization

 Nearly 70% of Azure users are from outside of the United States.
 Therefore, it is important to make Azure a globalized product.
 There are a few requirements under the "Internationalization" criteria that your service is required to support.
 This is the same set of languages that are supported by Azure Portal for GA.
 For more information about internationalization requirements, see [http://aka.ms/azureintlrequirements](http://aka.ms/azureintlrequirements).
-For onboarding localization, please reach out to Bruno Lewin and the Internationalization team at <a href="mailto:ibiza-interntnl@microsoft.com?subject=Onboarding localization">Internationalization team</a>.
+For onboarding localization, please reach out to Bruno Lewin and the Internationalization team at <a href="mailto:ibiza-interntnl@microsoft.com?subject=Onboarding%20localization">Internationalization team</a>.

 <a name="production-ready-metrics-and-quality-metrics-create-success-rate"></a>
 ### Create Success Rate